• Skip to main content

 • Pizza Peel- Pizza peels are incredibly helpful for transferring your homemade pizza to the oven.
 I use a bamboo pizza peel, but metal ones work great too.

-Here is how to make this mushroom pizza recipe.
+Here is how to make mushroom pizza on a pizza stone.

 Step 1: Preheat the pizza stone.
 Preheat the oven to 550°F with a pizza stone set on the middle rack.
 Allow the pizza stone to preheat in the oven for an additional 30 minutes after the oven has reached its temperature.